-- 1. Make contact with your faculty leader to let them know you are safe and to obtain advice on what to do.
-It is vital that you notify him or her of your safety as soon as possible.
-During any emergency, our first objective is to confirm the safety of all students.
-We will begin to call all students, but by contacting your faculty leader first, you will help to speed up the process.
-If you are with friends, one person can call to report the safety of everyone in the group. - 2.
+- 1. Make contact with your affiliate program staff to let them know you are safe and to obtain advice on what to do.
+It is vital that you notify him or her of your safety as soon as possible. - 2.
 Contact your parents at home to let them know you are safe.
 Even if the incident seems small to you and you have not been affected, the news at home may make the situation seem worse.
 Contact your family immediately to provide peace of mind.